containerum/containerum-docs/content/installation/installation.md

 helm install containerum/containerum
 ```

-This will install the Containerum components and create two Ingresses to expose Containerum.
+This will install the Containerum Platform and create two Ingresses to expose Containerum Platform.
 You can view the Ingresses with `kubectl get ingress`.

  To be able to reach Containerum Web UI and the API, add the machine IP address to /etc/hosts, e.g.: